Amulya-coder/Bankist/README.md

 # Bankist
 ### A simple Banking website to perform JS and DOM operations. 💹
 ## 📌About:
-### It is a Virtual banking website in order to practice DOM manipulation and user interaction.
+### It is a Virtual banking website in order to perform DOM manipulation and user interaction.

 ## 📌Implementation:
 1. Selecting, Creating and Deleting elements using DOM operations.